owengage/fastnbt/fastnbt/README.md

   be too difficult, and I don't see much need for NBT in those environments.
 * Improving the deserializer such that valid NBT that did not deserialize, then deserializes.
 Any of these cases I consider a bug.
+* Data format when serializing types from fastnbt.
+Types in fastnbt implement `serde::Serialise` to enable spitting out to other data formats, but may change structure in future.

 Changes that make `fastnbt` incompatible with WebAssembly *are* considered breaking changes.